finanalyst/rakuast-rakudoc-render/README.md

 ```
 <span class="para" id="416d7d2"></span>(the .rakudoc extension may be omitted if desired)

-<span class="para" id="fbe7947"></span>Rendering into the other output formats provided in this distribution can be done using [RenderDocs](RenderDocs_utility).
+<span class="para" id="c26bad9"></span>Rendering into the other output formats provided in this distribution can be done using [RenderDocs](RenderDocs utility).
 By default, sources are located in `docs/` and rendered to the current working directory into MarkDown, eg.,

 ```